 The elevation tax distinguishes between commercial real estate and real estate for residential use (residential apartments, private homes, and more).

-In conclusion, a real estate appraiser in Israel who is familiar with the real estate taxation Law can save you a lot of money by various exemptions granted by the law.
+In conclusion, a real estate appraiser in Israel who is familiar with the real estate taxation Law can save you a lot of money through various exemptions granted by the law.

 Among the common exemptions in residential real estate:

 Full exemption on the sale of a single apartment (ceiling top of NIS 4,500,000).

 Exemption in respect of consideration affected by additional building rights, section 49.